UW Allies Program

 The UW Medicine Allies program serves graduate students and postdoctoral scholars across the School of Medicine.
 Allies are faculty and staff who provide trainees with support during conflict with mentors and lab mates, assistance in navigating institutional barriers to success, and connection with institutional and community services.
 Allies stand in solidarity with trainees, so they don’t have to face challenges alone.

-Allies are available for one on one meetings by Request or during Drop-in hours.
+Allies are available for one on one meetings by Request.

 What you can expect from an Ally